Event Details

 Sewing 101

-Wednesday, April 10, 2024, at 6:00 p.m. - 8:00 p.m. in the Carl T. Valenti Community Room.
+Wednesday, March 5, 2025, at 6:00 p.m. - 8:00 p.m. in the Carl T. Valenti Community Room.

 Register here.

 Registration is required: register at https://forms.gle/rd1vgjfomSvhKx4N8 or call 732-745-5108 x20 to sign up.
-(Registration is only available one program date at a time; the registration form will be reset after each month's program ends.)
+(Registration is only available for one program date at a time; the registration form will be reset after each month's program ends.)
 Please contact Librarian Hsien-min Chen at htang@nbfpl.org with any questions.

 ~ Visit the Explore LMxAC Calendar for information about events at other libraries in our consortium!
+(Stay tuned for a new calendar for STELLA!)

 • English Language Programs